Stereotypes & misconceptions: What you might have already heard.

 So before you make the decision to get into environment, agriculture and conservation, you should firstly discover what it’s really all about.

 What is it really all about then?
 Tell me the truth.

 Environmental policies, initiatives and activities have a major influence on the quality of all our lives.
 The air we breathe, the water we drink and the food we eat is all dependent on the important work of people in environmental careers.
-Careers in agriculture also understandably have a huge impact on the food we eat, the clothes we wear, the flowers that decorate our homes, the pharmaceutical products we consume and even the fuels we are beginning to use.
+Understandably, careers in agriculture also have a huge impact on the food we eat, the clothes we wear, the flowers that decorate our homes, the pharmaceutical products we consume and even the fuels we are beginning to use.

 There are many different careers within this sector, ranging from practical roles, such as farmers, gamekeepers and tree surgeons, to roles focused on environmental policy, education and corporate social responsibility.

 Many businesses are now especially concerned with making sure that they comply with environmental legislation and policies.
 They are also keen to restrict the environmental impact of their activities.
 Consequently, companies either employ people within their own corporate social responsibility departments, or utilise the services of environmental consultancy companies to ensure that they are as environmentally friendly as possible.

 Environmental policies and laws need to be developed, implemented, regulated and enforced.
 These policies can be applied locally, or can have much wider national or international implications.
 Consequently, various people contribute to the creation of these policies, such as park supervisors, ecologists, economists and environmental policy makers.
 Environmental laws are often broken and this necessitates the need for environmental lawyers and conservation police officers.
 Environmental education is another essential career area, which raises awareness of environmental issues and develops good practice in response to environmental policies.